gabrielkorytiak/Windows-Deployment-Script/README.md

 Windows Recovery enviroment is extracted to C:\Windows\System32\Recovery and not into separate partition as on regular install but still will properly work without any issues

-Use :
+Use ?

 Manual deployment of Windows for end users or corporations

-External Windows instalation in external hard drives/USB stick/SD Card (Windows To Go)
+External Windows instalation on external hard drive/USB stick/SD Card (Windows To Go)

-Bypass system requirments (Yes this script will allow to install Windows 11 on unsuported hardware)
+Bypass system requirments (Yes this scripts will allow to install Windows 11 on unsuported hardware)

 Case when regular Windows setup wont properly deploy Windows